Controlled Waste Disposal

 Analytical Testing

-You may be required to have a sample of your waste submitted to a laboratory for analytical testing to ensure that the waste meets the controlled waste requirements.
-Please contact the RDN if you have questions about what type of testing is necessary.
+You may need to have a sample of your waste submitted to a laboratory for analytical testing to ensure that the waste meets the controlled waste requirements.
+Please contact the Regional District of Nanaimo Solid Waste department if you have questions about what type of testing is necessary.